Caesarea (modern town): History

-Ancient Caesarea
+Caesarea Maritima

 The modern town is named after the nearby ancient city of Caesarea Maritima, built by Herod the Great about 25–13 BCE as a major port.
-It served as an administrative center of the province of Judaea (later named Syria Palaestina) in the Roman Empire, and later as the capital of the Byzantine province of Palaestina Prima.
-During the Muslim conquest in the 7th century, it was the last city of the Holy Land to fall to the Arabs.
-The city degraded to a small village after the provincial capital was moved from here to Ramla and had an Arab majority until Crusader conquest.
+It served as an administrative center of the province of Syria and Palestine which came under the Roman Empire rule, and later as the capital of the Byzantine province of Palaestina Prima.
+During the Muslim rule of the Levant in the 7th century, the city degraded to a small village after the provincial capital was moved to Ramla and had an Arab majority until Crusader conquest.
 Under the Crusaders it became once again a major port and a fortified city.
-It was diminished after the Mamluk conquest.
-In 1884, Bosniak immigrants settled there.
+It was diminished after the Mamluk rule.
+In 1884, Herzegovinian Muslim immigrants who left Austria-Hungary were settled there by the Ottoman authorities.
+At the time, Caesarea was a semi-demolished archaeological site.
+Seferović writes that the Herzegovinian Muslims were completely assimilated into Arab culture.
 In 1940, kibbutz Sdot Yam was established next to the village.
-In February 1948, the village was conquered by a Palmach unit commanded by Yitzhak Rabin, its people already having fled following an earlier attack by the Lehi paramilitary group.
+In February 1948, the village was taken by a Palmach unit commanded by Yitzhak Rabin, following an earlier attack on a bus by Lehi militants.